DockLock Plus Shortcuts Integration

 9. Troubleshooting

-• Parameter Validation: Confirm display names and coordinates match your setup.
+- Parameter Validation: Confirm display names match your setup.